On July 15, it was reported that the Money Shop is to close.

 If you had loans from Payday Express and you notice some of the older loans aren’t referred to in Payday Express’s response to your complaint, tell PDE this.
 They may have been on an old system under a different account number – PDE will then look at your complaint again, taking all the loans into account.

 Many people have reported their adjudicator having to give two or three two week extensions.
-They do accept a reasonable number of adjudicator decisions though they also reject some very good cases.
+They do accept a lot of adjudicator decisions though they also reject some good cases.

-In March 2017, Payday UK, Payday Express and the Money Shop started paying out on affordability complaints about loans over 6 years old.
-They are the first of the big lenders to agree to do this after the Ombudsman said they could look at the older loans.
+In 2017, Payday UK, Payday Express and the Money Shop started paying out on affordability complaints about loans over 6 years old.
+They were the first of the big lenders to agree to do this after the Ombudsman said they could look at the older loans in late 2016.

 These older cases still take longer than complaints about loans under six years, but they are going through.
 And the 8% added interest can be very large for these older loans.

-They aren’t agreeing to payout on all older cases – if you later had a DMP, PDUK is trying to argue that this means you should have made an affordability complaint then.
-It’s not a very good argument from them – after all, if you knew you could make an affordability complaint in 2012 (say) when your DMP started, why didn’t you do that?
+For example if you later had a DMP, PDUK is trying to argue that this means you should have made an affordability complaint then.
+It’s not a very good argument from them – after all, if you knew you could make an affordability complaint in 2014 (say) when your DMP started, why didn’t you do that then?
 So these cases are having to go to the Ombudsman.